Career Growth and Strategy Career Planning and Goal Setting

 Part 3

 A regular process for updating your methods and habits based on who you are becoming, instead of who you used to be.
-This stops you from getting stuck on old career paths that don't work in today's economy.
-By regularly checking if what you do every day still supports your changing identity, you stay focused without ever running out of "Willpower Fuel."
+This stops you from getting stuck on old career paths that no longer work.
+Regular check-ins on whether your daily actions still support your changing identity keep you focused, without ever depleting your "Willpower Fuel."
+A career journal practice is one of the most effective tools for running these check-ins consistently.

 How to Use This Plan